Guan-Erjia/slate-vue3/docs/pages/introduction/get-start.md

 - react will result in additional package size
 - maintaining two front-end frameworks is also difficult
-- it is even more impossible to integrate Vue logic at rendering granularity
+- it is even more impossible to integrate vue logic at rendering granularity